 The Motion Editor is designed to make it easy for you to create complex tweens.
 Hence, the Motion Editor offers granular control over tween and its properties.
 The following can only be achieved using the Motion Editor:

 In this article, it is assumed that you have already created a Motion Tween, and are using the Motion Editor to refine your tween.
-For information on creating a Motion Tween, see Motion Tween Animation.

 To open the Motion Editor, do the following: